 2 – Light Issues

-Plants need light to be able to thrive, and if a plant isn’t getting the right light that it needs, then it can start to wilt.
+Plants need light to be able to thrive, and if a plant isn’t getting the right light that it needs, it can start to wilt.
 When you’re raising plants, you’ll learn that the wrong levels of light and heat can have a very bad impact on your plants.

 Spider plants do best when you provide them with indirect sunlight that is bright.
 Experts state that you should have your spider plants in a south-facing window to get good results, but you can also find a spot where the plants will get fewer than six hours of sunlight each day.